 The Kani Tribe — Guardians of the Herbal Mountain

 Long before the forest department issued the first trek permit, long before the first botanist arrived with a specimen bag, the Kani tribe (also called Kanikaran) lived in and around the Agasthyamala hills in a relationship with the forest that can only be described as co-evolutionary.
-They are considered one of the oldest surviving hunter-gatherer communities in India, their oral traditions, plant knowledge, and ecological understanding passed intact through generations for what scholars estimate to be several millennia.
+They are considered one of the oldest surviving forest-dwelling communities in India, their oral traditions, plant knowledge, and ecological understanding passed intact through generations.

 Today approximately 400 Kani families live in settlements near the basins of the Karamanayar and Neyyar rivers, on the margins of the core forest area.
 Their relationship with the forest is governed by a knowledge system that identifies, classifies and utilises hundreds of plant species — for food, medicine, ritual, and material culture.
 The Kani's tribal physicians, known as Plathis, are the custodians of the deepest medicinal knowledge, carefully transmitted to selected successors within each lineage.